Azure/Hadoop-Migrations/docs/storm/readme.md

-# Brief introduction to Apache Storm
+# Apache Storm Architecture and Components

 ## Overview
 [Apache Storm](https://storm.apache.org/) is an open source distributed real-time computing system.
 Storm ensures that you can process streams of data in real time.
 Storm has use cases such as real-time analytics, online machine learning, and ETL.
 It's scalable, fault tolerant, and guarantees data processing.